 The first option may seem like the most attractive option since it seems to leave no room for surprises.
 All essential conditions regarding time, price, and the anticipated result are negotiated by the parties in advance and are usually not changed.
 This model of work is suitable for small projects that are developed according to the waterfall methodology step by step, where both the required time and the corresponding price can be estimated more accurately.

-However, developing a larger project that needs an Agile methodology can be a failure if the price is fixed.
+However, developing a larger project that needs an Agile methodology can be a failure if the custom software development price is fixed.
 In this case, the developers will try not to exceed the budget, but the quality of the product will likely suffer.
 Plus, this approach will not leave room for changes and adaptations, which are one of the key components of Agile.
 A fixed price model is only suitable for simple and easily predictable projects.

 7. Adopt Lean approach